rocketbro/rocketbro.github.io/_projects/openloom/index.md

 While the original paper focuses mainly on applications in the creative writing field, the core concept of a Loom interface has much broader implications.
 Loom interfaces are designed around the concept of **curation**; the user *curating* model responses as an **additional** (high-bandwidth & low-effort) mode of steering via solely composing prompts.
 These interfaces make it easy and intuitive to explore counterfactuals and to quickly determine how collapsed a given model is, simply by generating multiple reponses to the same prompt and comparing them.
 A more collapsed model will tend to generate many similar responses, while a less collapsed model can offer thousands of possibilities in the many continuations it provides.

 ### OpenLoom
 The OpenLoom project aims to create a unified standard that LLM interfaces based on the [Loom Theory](https://rocketbro.github.io/2024/11/16/loom-paper/) can implement to easily share node trees (conversations) between platforms.
-It defines schemas for conversations, branches, and nodes (messages), as well as methods for traversing and interacting with the tree.
+It defines shapes for loom trees (conversations) and nodes (messages), as well as example methods for traversing and interacting with the tree.